nesi/ml102_workshop/NOTES.md

 Data

-- downloads not working for me
+- downloads is not working with NeSI module TF 2.6.3 (SSL certificate issue)
-- will work on a download resource location?
+- this does work with NeSI jupyter kernel Python 3.8.2 (but this one has a too old version of TF)
+- resources could be pre-downloaded to avoid attendees to fill up their home storage space